 In this guide, I’ll show you how to easily enable systemd on Debian to run as the default Init-System on WSL 2.
 This allows services like docker and apache2 or mariadb and many others to run during a WSL session.
 This was tested on Windows 11 Build 22621 running Debian GNU/Linux 11 (Bullseye) in WSL 2.

-I found that when Ubuntu is deployed in WSL 2, systemd is automatically enabled as the default init system.
-This allows services like mariadb or docker and many others to run in the Ubuntu WSL session.
+quote I found out that when Ubuntu is deployed in WSL 2, systemd is automatically enabled as the default init system.
+This allows like mariadb or docker and others services running in the Ubuntu WSL session.

 a few more thoughts on systemd